Mobile Home Insurance in North Carolina

-It’s important to reiterate that the number of complaints is based on the entire homeowners division of insurance in North Carolina and not just for mobile homes.
-Also, the NAIC complaint index score is based on the same but on a national level, not just NC.
+It’s important to reiterate that the number of complaints is based on the entire homeowners division of insurance in North Carolina – not just for mobile homes.
+Similarly, the NAIC complaint index score is based on a national level, not just NC.

 Largest Home Insurance Companies in North Carolina

-The largest home insurance companies are not always necessarily the best, but this is probably one of the best places to start when comparison shopping rates.
-The table below shows the top 10 largest companies in NC by market share and direct premiums written.
+The largest home insurance companies are not always necessarily the best, but this is one of the best places to start when comparing rates.
+The table below shows the top 10 largest home insurance companies in NC by market share and direct premiums written.